Maths

 After playing a while, a few good guesses might already answer some of these questions or give you an idea of how the get there.

-If you have come up with questions and maybe even followed through with some answers, you can sent them to us (for the resource center) or publish them in the forum.
+If you have come up with questions and maybe even followed through with some answers, feel free to tweet (or X) Lumpazy @ the Trinagon Puzzle Collections.

 ® Trinagon © Lucas Pradlwarter.
 Austria.
 All Rights Reserved.
 Impressum 2019